Ayushayd/First_GitHub_repo/README.md

 # First_GitHub_repo
-This is my first Github Repository and I am new to GitHub.
+This is my first Github Repository and I am new to GitHub. <br>
-Author Name - Ayush Kumar Gupta
+Author Name - Ayush Kumar Gupta <br>
 Software Developer